jeffh/Hydrant/docs/source/design.rst

 Hydrant has some opinions that are reflected in its code base and design -- some more strongly than others.
-Individually, they are useful, but as more of these philosophies are combine, they become greater than the sum of their parts.
+Individually, they are useful, but as more of these are combined, they become greater than the sum of their parts.

 .. _Composition: